 There are no side effects from using the Theradome.
 This has been verified by the Food and Drug Administration (FDA).

 Can you use Theradome to Prevent Hair Loss?

 It is much easier to prevent hair loss than it is to reactivate any dormant hair follicles.
 By using Theradome for laser hair treatments, you’ll reverse any potential hair miniaturization.
 As a result, your hair follicles will continue to receive the energy it needs through laser light therapy and will thicken and have new hair growth.

 Can the Theradome help with Hair Loss or Thinning from Pregnancy?

 Pregnancies can cause hair to become brittle and thin.
 The Theradome laser hair growth helmet can help strengthen existing hairs and promote new hair growth.
 Please note: We do not recommend using the Theradome while pregnant of breastfeeding.
 You can start using it after you are done breastfeeding.

-For Theradome reviews and before and after photos, please visit Theradome directly here.
+For before and after photos, please visit the Theradome reviews page.